Lumumba Government: Selection of members

 By the morning of 23 June, the government was, in the words of Lumumba, "practically formed".
 At noon, he made a counter-offer to Kasa-Vubu, who instead responded with a letter demanding the creation of a seventh province for the Bakongo.
 Lumumba refused to comply and instead pledged to support Bolikango in his bid for the Presidency.
 At 14:45 he presented his proposed government before the press.
 Both ABAKO and the MNC-K were absent from its composition, while the only PSA members were from Gizenga's wing of the party.
 The Bakongo of Léopoldville were deeply upset by their exclusion from Lumumba's cabinet.
 They subsequently demanded the removal of the PSA-dominated provincial government and called for a general strike to begin the following morning.
 At 16:00 Lumumba and Kasa-Vubu resumed negotiations.
 Kasa-Vubu eventually agreed to Lumumba's earlier offer, though Lumumba informed him that he could not give him a guarantee of support in his presidential candidacy.

 As result of the negotiations with Kasa-Vubu, the cabinet was reshuffled to include an ABAKO Minister of Finance.
 In turn, the suggested Minister of Finance assumed the responsibility of Economic Coordination.
 The minister unseated by the change inherited the Ministry of Land Affairs, which was split off from the Ministry of Mines.
 A member of PUNA took over the Ministry of Social Affairs, which was broken off of the Ministry of Labour.
 ABAKO earned one minister of state and secretary of state.
 The Secretary of State for the Interior was transferred to the Secretariat for Finance, while PUNA was entrusted with one minister of state.
-According to Kanza, Lumbala and Mobutu held much influence in the final determination of Lumumba's government.
-Badouin also formally decreed Lumumba to be Prime Minister.
+According to Kanza, Jacques Lumbala and Joseph-Désiré Mobutu held much influence in the final determination of Lumumba's government.
+Baudouin also formally decreed Lumumba to be prime minister.